 Family Peer Supporter - Foundry Virtual Care

-Foundry, in partnership with BC Children’s Hospital and our partners, have launched a virtual care initiative to improve young people’s access to mental health and substance use supports and services.
-We are looking for a Family Peer Support worker, with direct experience with youth and young adults, to provide peer support services online to parents/caregivers of young people experiencing mental health or substance use issues.
+Foundry, in partnership with BC Children’s Hospital and our partners, launched a virtual care initiative to improve young people’s access to mental health and substance use supports and services.
+We are looking for a Family Peer Support worker, with direct experience with youth and young adults, to provide peer support services online to parents/caregivers to youth and adolescents experiencing mental health or substance use issues.
 Experience in delivering support online would be an asset.
 To learn more about Foundry Virtual: https://foundrybc.ca/virtual/

 SummaryWithin the context of a patient, client and family centred model of care and, in accordance with the Mission, Vision and Values, and strategic directions of Providence Health Care, promotes a safe, respectful, and civil working environment for patients, residents, families, visitors and staff.